-He worshipped on Sundays, mowed his grass on the Sabbath, ate bacon at the Men's Prayer Meeting...
+He worshipped on Sundays, mowed his grass on the Sabbath, ate bacon at the Men's Prayer Meeting with his brothers from Calvary Chapel...
 And he's now asking the Galatians to mimic his example.

 In verse 13 Paul begins a new thought, "You know that because of physical infirmity I preached the gospel to you at the first..."
 When Paul and Barnabas landed on the Turkish coast, they didn't stay long.
 They left the tropics for the dryer mountains of Galatia.
 And what motivated them?
 He says it was a "physical infirmity."